ifding/ml-system-design/ANN.md

 ### Nearest neighbors in search and recommendation

-In many applications, such as search and recommendation, the results of the nearest neighbor search is combined with additional facets of the request.
+In many applications, such as search and recommendation, the results of the nearest neighbor search are combined with additional facets of the request.

 > Text search